Mongolian Quilting CentreMarch 28, 2018

 There are various activities associated with the day with people worldwide getting involved.
 The list includes raising awareness about the environment, recycling or energy use, planting trees, and volunteering for green projects.
 So in honour of Earth Day Mongolia, we have highlighted some small ways you can make a positive contribution to the philosophy of Earth Day during your time in Mongolia.
 And have highlighted some things that we’re doing as well.

 * I can hear murmurings from the back.
 What’s the point?
 Is one day of the year enough to make an impact?
 Well.
-I’m an optimist.
-And I don’t carry out statistical studies so can’t be put off by facts.
-So yes.
-I do believe it can -if it helps to get some sort of message across, to draw attention to the issues raised by Earth Day.
+I’m an optimist and believe it helps to get some sort of message across.
 Yes, you’ve heard them before.
 Yes, you’ll hear them again.
 Is it worth repeating them?
 Yes.

 Use Public Transport

 - You’re not going to get there quickly.
 But, It allows you to be part of the local community for a brief while and you’ll see the area from a more local perspective.

 - We provide a city nomads folding bike for a lot of our tours as a free service.
 We do this as it gives the opportunity for those that want to, to go and explore independently and to help break the reliance on the tour vehicle.